rust-lang/flate2-rs/README.md

 README](https://github.com/rust-lang/libz-sys/blob/main/README.md) for details.
 To avoid that, use the `"zlib-ng"` feature instead.

-For compatibility with previous versions of `flate2`, the cloudflare optimized version of zlib is available, via the `cloudflare_zlib` feature.
+For compatibility with previous versions of `flate2`, the Cloudflare optimized version of zlib is available, via the `cloudflare_zlib` feature.
 It's not as fast as zlib-ng, but it's faster than stock zlib.
 It requires an x86-64 CPU with SSE 4.2 or ARM64 with NEON & CRC.
 It does not support 32-bit CPUs at all and is